MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/How-to-Enable-a-Command-Notification-Channel.md

 4. Type a unique name for this command channel in the **Notification command channel name** box and a brief description in the **Description** box.
 Click **Next**.

 5. Type the path to the executable file that you want to run in the **Full path to command file**  box.
-For example, “%systemroot%\\cmd.exe” or “c:\\winnt\\system32\\cscript.exe”.
+For example, "%systemroot%\\cmd.exe" or "c:\\winnt\\system32\\cscript.exe".
 Type any parameters that you want to run with this command in **Command line parameters** box.
 Type the  directory for this command in the **Startup folder for the command line** box.

 6. Click **Finish**, and then click **Close**.